 Here’s an example of an action item.

-Let’s say Detective Jake Peralta from Brooklyn Nine-Nine has to get all the paperwork for all his cases done by the end of the month.
+Let’s say Detective Jake Peralta from Brooklyn Nine-Nine has to get all the details, recorded information, and paperwork for all his cases done by the end of the month.

 So when such an action item pops up in the meeting, make sure you: